CleonWong/cleonwong-site/_posts/my-notes/2021-10-28-learning-sql.md

 **Additional things to understand, if time allows:**

-- Understand relational databases (DBs), since SQL is a language for relational DBs.
+- Everything about relational databases (DBs), since SQL is a language for relational DBs.

+Learning SQL should be straightforward and easy.
+What then sets me apart from every other SQL monkeys out there then?

 ## 1. sqlcrashcourse.com